Agnieszkalukasiak/Project-1/README.md

 The live link can be found here : https://agnieszkalukasiak.github.io/Project-1/index.html

-### CREDITS

--  The code for scaling video files: https://www.w3schools.com/css/css_rwd_videos.asp
--  Got help from my mentor, Moritz Wach.
-- Asked ChatGPT for help with the code to scale the poster and make it responsive, but had to alter that code.
-- The code for positioning: https://stackoverflow.com/questions/5222523/position-a-div-container-on-the-right-side
-- The code for adding photos to read me : https://stackoverflow.com/questions/10189356/how-to-add-screenshot-to-readmes-in-github-repository
-- Got help from the Code Institute Slack community.
-- got help with wrap code:https://stackoverflow.com/questions/5222523/position-a-div-container-on-the-right-side

 ### Content
 - The text from the synopsis page was written for the film by Kurban Kassam.